HTV04/rc24.sh/README.md

 rc24.sh is a patcher for RiiConnect24 services, written in Bash.
 Currently, it is supported on Linux, and will soon support macOS.

+*rc24.sh is not developed by the RiiConnect24 team, and thus they are not responsible for any issues that may occur while using this tool.*

+Please check out the [RiiConnect24 website](https://rc24.xyz/) if you want to learn more about RiiConnect24.

 rc24.sh is heavily inspired by the [original RiiConnect24 Patcher](https://github.com/RiiConnect24/RiiConnect24-Patcher) for Windows by [KcrPL](https://github.com/KcrPL), so please check that out!

 [TheShadowEevee](https://github.com/TheShadowEevee) ported person66's Sharpii to .NET Core, allowing Sharpii to work flawlessly on Unix-like operating systems.
 Check it out [here](https://github.com/TheShadowEevee/Sharpii-NetCore)!

-[KuraiKokoro](https://github.com/KuraiKokoro) is working on a [Python-based RiiConnect24 patcher](https://github.com/KuraiKokoro/RiiConnect24-PyPatcher) with the goal of working on several operating systems, including Windows, macOS, Linux, and even Android!
+Finally, [KuraiKokoro](https://github.com/KuraiKokoro) is working on a [Python-based RiiConnect24 patcher](https://github.com/KuraiKokoro/RiiConnect24-PyPatcher) with the goal of working on several operating systems, including Windows, macOS, Linux, and even Android!

-Finally, please check out the [RiiConnect24 website](https://rc24.xyz/) if you haven't already.

 ## Credits
 * HTV04: rc24.sh developer